gikolgi-dev/Habitly/README.md

 A simple and modern app to help you build and maintain good habits.
 Track your daily progress, visualize your consistency with heatmaps, and set reminders to stay on track.

+## ⚠️ Important Notes

+Please be aware that this app uses **Material 3 Expressive** extensively, which is currently experimental/unstable.

+*   This app is made to work for android 7+ (api version 24+) devices, although its recomended to use the newest version because its tested the best.
+*   Tablets and foldables, as well as horizontal mode arent curently supported

 ## ✨ Features

 *   **Track Habits**: Easily mark habits as done for the day.